Youth Tour Program

 A sophomore or junior who is selected to attend the National Rural Electric Cooperatives Youth Tour will be eligible for the National Youth Tour Scholarship competition as a high school senior.
 More information about this scholarship competition can be found at here.

 The program is coordinated by the Ohio’s Electric Cooperatives (OEC), Hancock-Wood’s statewide association.
 All transportation, lodging, meals and admission costs are paid by OEC.
 For safety considerations, a registered nurse, doctor and dentist are on call at the hotel at all times.
-This year, the Youth Tour will take place June 14-20.
-Additional time commitments could be required and vary by year.
+This year, the Youth Tour will take place June 19-25, 2020.

 YOUTH TOUR RULES AND ELIGIBILITY